-Depart the lodge and drive an hour north to Mae Daeng to enjoy a relaxed bamboo rafting trip on the Mae Daang River.
-Sit back and enjoy the passing scenery as your boatman steers you along the river.
+After stopping for lunch, make your way to Mae Daeng where you will enjoy a leisurely bamboo rafting trip on the Mae Daeng River.

+Sit back and take in the passing scenery as your boatman steers you along the river.